codesorter2015/crossbrowserext/README.md

 * If you want extension to talk to a server ?
 Use XmlHttpRequest
 * If you want it to presist some data?
 Use Cookies, LocalStorage or HTML5 Databases.
 * An extension is a compressed directory.
+* By default, extensions don't run in incognito windows.
 * If you upload your extension using the Chrome Developer Dashboard, the .crx file is created for you.\
 * When you package an extension the extension gets a permanent ID, which remains the same even after you update the extension.
 * Chrome is a global object to which all extension APIs are bound.